wickedmotion/chime-app/sounds/README.md

 sounds/long-start-sound.wav:1  GET file:///D:/Downloads_2024/Chime%20App/sounds/long-start-sound.wav net::ERR_FILE_NOT_FOUNDUnderstand this error
 index.html:1 Uncaught (in promise) NotSupportedError: Failed to load because no supported source was found.

-HAVE FUN!!!
-Stay Focussed, Call up your motivation by audio and visual cues.

-Kind regards, wickedmotion